NameMCPlus/NameMCplus/README.md

 (Not finished, TBA)

 Expiremental:
-You can try running the autoupdate.bat file by double clicking it, but at the moment its not 100% working and it might not (For the autoUpdate.bat file to work, make sure you have git installed)
+You can try running the autoUpdate.bat file by double clicking it, but at the moment it's not 100% working.
+(For the autoUpdate.bat file to work, make sure you have git installed)

 Manual Install:
-1. Press Code then download zip
+1. Press __Code__ then __Download Zip__
 2. Extract the .zip file

-3. Go to browser settings -> Extensions or go to chrome://extensions
+3. Go to chrome://extensions

-4. Enable Developer Mode then Load unpacked extension
+4. Enable __Developer Mode__ then select __Load Unpacked Extension__

-5. Select the folder that you extracted
+5. Select the extracted folder

 # The Basics

-- If you hover on the account type it shows more info about it like Migrated from Mojang, Newly Created (Microsoft), etc.
+- If you hover over the account type, it's more specific (Migrated from Mojang, Newly Created (Microsoft), etc.)
-- To enable the Hide BLC feature you press on the NameMC+ icon on the top right of your browser.
-If you can't find it press on the extensions button in the top right and pin the NameMC+ extension, after that you close out the menu and press on the NameMC+ icon, then a settings menu should open with a option to Hide BLC (Badlion Client).
+- To enable the Hide BLC feature, you must press on the NameMC+ icon on the top right of your browser.
+If you can't find it, press on the extensions button in the top right and pin the NameMC+ extension.
+After that you must close out the menu and press on the NameMC+ icon, then a settings menu should open with a option to Hide BLC (Badlion Client).

 # Warning

-Keep in mind the extension may break at anytime if NameMC ever changes there code, if this does happen we will try to fix it as fast as possible.
+Keep in mind the extension may break at any time if NameMC ever changes their code, but we will try to fix it as fast as possible!

 # APIs Used